 Trapezoids, triangles and many other geometric shapes — that’s what one would see if they flew a drone over the high desert in Peru, South America.
 These giant geometric figures resemble birds, insects and other living beings.

 These are the famous Nazca lines which were discovered in the 1920s.
 In total, there are over 800 straight lines and 300 geometric figures.
-Archaeologists have been studying these lies ever since their discovery and still continue to do so till date.
+Archaeologists have been studying these lines ever since their discovery and still continue to do so till date.

 In the last decade or so, researchers from Japan’s Yamagata University alone have discovered more than 100 new geoglyphs.
 Now, they have joined hands with tech giant IBM to make use of artificial intelligence and identify geoglyphs more efficiently.